Family Therapy

 What is our approach to family therapy?

+Our approach to family therapy is attachment-based and often informed by Emotionally Focused Family Therapy (EFFT), which looks at family struggles through the lens of connection and emotional safety rather than blame.
 Family therapy focuses not only on one person's behavior or emotions, but on the patterns, relationships, and emotional dynamics affecting the family as a whole.
 We help families understand how they are interacting, what each person may need underneath their reactions, and how to move toward healthier ways of relating.
 Our work may include identifying cycles of conflict, distance, or misunderstanding; improving communication; helping caregivers respond with more steadiness and clarity; and supporting emotional safety, regulation, and connection in the family system.
+We work with a wide range of families — parents and children, blended and multigenerational households, and families supporting a child or teen through a difficult season — tailoring the pace and structure of sessions to what each family needs.
 The goal is not to blame one person; it is to help the family function in a way that supports greater understanding, responsiveness, and connection.

 What can you expect in family therapy?